 It earns 3x MR points per dollar at Grocery Stores, 2x at Gas Stations, and 1x on everything else.
 If you use your card at least 30 times per month, you will receive a 50% points bonus.
 You can earn 4.5x points at Grocery Stores, 3x at Gas Stations, and 1.5x on everything else with the bonus.

 This card has a $95 annual fee (NOT waived the first year).
 It also has a sign-up bonus of 15,000 MR points that can be earned after spending just $1,000 in the first 3 months.
 That bonus is the same bonus as that from the Citi Rewards +, but you’re earning MR points.

 American Express Everyday Card

 This stripped-down version of the Everyday Preferred earns MR points in Grocery Stores.
 However, it has no annual fee and a smaller points bonus.

 The American Express Everyday card earns 2x MR points per dollar at Grocery Stores and 1x on everything else (including gas stations).
 If you use your card at least 20 times per month, you will receive a 20% points bonus.
 You can earn 2.4x points at Grocery Stores and 1.2x on everything else with the bonus.

 This card has a sign-up bonus of 10,000 MR points that can be earned after spending just $1,000 in the first 3 months.

-Those who have varied spending or who want a flat rate card would like this card better than the Citi Rewards +.
+Those who have varied spending or who want a flat rate card would like the Chase Freedom Unlimited better than the Citi Rewards +.
 This card can also be a complement to the Rewards + because of their different earning structures.